Why naming beneficiaries is an essential part of estate planning

 Probate increases the possibility that your assets won't be distributed according to your specific wishes.

+Multiple beneficiaries If you have multiple heirs and want them to be beneficiaries of the same account, this method allows you to split up your assets as you see fit.
 Be detailed about who inherits the assets if a beneficiary passes away before receiving their inheritance.
 You can have the deceased’s share split between remaining beneficiaries or go to the secondary beneficiary.

 Learn more: An introduction to wills and trusts